Transfer Window Logic

 def _validate_timestamp(self, event: TapEvent) -> None:

-# In production, compare against validator NTP sync logs here
+# In production, also compare against the validator's last known NTP

 def _prune_expired_windows(self, current_utc: datetime) -> None: